fkaduk/kobodeck/README.md

 Even worse, the sync gets triggered then the emulated disconnect
 happens: the nickel environment resumes, reconnects the wifi, and then ... starts the sync again.
-In some cases, it starts up so fast that the drive is mount mounted yet - or at least the drive fails to mount, somehow.
-Maybe we should keep the lock a little longer in the end?
-Not sure.

 It is unclear how to solve this - we don't have many options because the Linux distribution Kobo is running is so ... alien.
 We could try